kares/jruby-rack-worker/README.md

 of Your JRuby installation, if You're experiencing conflicts with another Ruby and it's rake executable use `jruby -S rake` instead of the bare `rake` command.

-Build the `jruby-worker.jar` using :
+Build the `jruby-rack-worker.jar` using :

     rake jar